Asteroid capture

 Asteroid capture is an orbital insertion of an asteroid around a larger planetary body.
-When asteroids, small rocky bodies in space, are captured, they become natural satellites.
+When asteroids, small rocky bodies in space, are captured, they become natural satellites, specifically either an irregular moon if permanently captured, or a temporary satellite.

 All asteroids entering Earth's orbit or atmosphere so far have been natural phenomena; however, U.S. engineers have been working on methods for telerobotic spacecraft to retrieve asteroids using chemical or electrical propulsion.
 These two types of asteroid capture can be categorized as natural and artificial.